LordNoteworthy/software-engineering-notes/Clean-Architecture.md

         - :white_check_mark: Don’t derive doom volatile concrete classes.
         - :white_check_mark: Don’t override concrete functions.

-#### Factories
+### Factories

 - To comply with these rules, the creation of volatile concrete objects requires special handling.
 In most object-oriented languages, such a Java, we would use an *Abstract Factory* to manage this undesirable factory.
 - The diagram below shows the structure:
     - The `Application` uses the `ConcreteImpl` though the `Service` interface.
     - However the `Application` must somehow create instances of the `ConcreteImpl`.
-To achieve this without creating a source code dependency on the `ConcreteImpl`, the `Application` cals the `makeSvc` method of the `ServiceFactory` interface.
+To achieve this without creating a source code dependency on the `ConcreteImpl`, the `Application` calls the `makeSvc` method of the `ServiceFactory` interface.
 This method is implemented by the `ServiceFactoryImpl` class, which derives from `ServiceFactory`.
 The implementation instantiates the `ConcreteImpl` and returns it as a `Service`.
     - The curved line is an architectural boundary, it separates the abstract from the concrete.
     <p align="center"><img src="assets/factories.png" width="400px" height="auto"></p>
 - The way the dependencies cross that curved line in one direction, and toward more abstract entities, will become a new rule that we will call the **Dependency Rule**.

-### Chapter 12 Components
+## Chapter 12 Components

 - Components are the __unit of deployment__.
 The smallest entities that can be deployed as part of a system.
     - In Java, they are jar files.
 In Ruby, they are gem files.
 In .NET, they are DLLs.